ReinierNel/relayctl/README.md

 ### month

-The month to execute on e.g. 1 = January 2 = February, etc.
+The month to execute on e.g. 01 = January 02 = February, etc.

+> ⚠️ Note that month when in the single digets needs to be set with a 0 infront 01 for Jan 02 for Feb 03 March etc,

 ### relay_index